rust-lang/book/nostarch/chapter04.md

 than calculating the index ourselves.

 Because the `enumerate` method returns a tuple, we can use patterns to destructure that tuple.
-We'll be discussing patterns more in Chapter 6.
+We’ll be discussing patterns more in Chapter 6.
 In the `for` loop, we specify a pattern that has `i` for the index in the tuple and `&item` for the single byte in the tuple [2].
 Because we get a reference to the element from `.iter().enumerate()`, we use `&` in the pattern.

 Inside the `for` loop, we search for the byte that represents the space by